grousewood-games/solforge/docs/rules.md

 For creatures that have both an `Activate` and `Mobility` action available, clicking the creature will start the Mobility action, but the Activate choice will be presented on the main button (cancelling the Mobility request).

 When the AI is playing, none of the click actions will work (including right clicks to view card data and hand scroller arrows).

+### Touch Screen Support

+Tapping the ℹ️ icon in the lower right will switch to card details mode.
+Now any tap on a card will show the card details.
+To get back to the normal "action" mode, tap the 👆 icon in the lower right.

+To temporarily view card details without changing modes, touch and hold a card for one second.

 ### Card Details View